 Hunting for new ways to express yourself that don't involve emojis?
 Look no further than these charming words and phrases hailing from the land of fire and ice.

-Ég kem alveg af fjöllum.
-This phrase throws some shade at mountain dwellers, and means, “I have no idea what you’re talking about/what’s going on.”
+This phrase, which translates to “I come completely from the mountains,” throws some shade at mountain dwellers.
+It means, “I have no idea what you’re talking about/what’s going on.”

-If you're Icelandic, beware of the beach: this idiom (or threat) means, “I will get back at you,” “I’ll get my revenge,” or “Don’t make me hurt you.”
+If you're Icelandic, beware of the beach: This idiom (or threat) translates to “I will find you on a beach” and means, “I will get back at you,” “I’ll get my revenge,” or “Don’t make me hurt you.”

-This word gets a lot of traction in Iceland: it means “window-weather,” as in, the kind of weather that’s nice to look at, but not experience.
+This word gets a lot of traction in Iceland: It means “window-weather.”
+As in, the kind of weather that’s nice to look at, but not experience.

 Þeir sletta skyrinu sem eiga það translates to “they splash the Skyr who own it.”
 Skyr is an Icelandic yogurt-like dairy product and it’s been used for sustenance (as well as ammunition) for years.
 This saying is analogous to “people who live in glass houses shouldn't throw stones.”
 It’s used ironically when referencing people who think they can do anything just because they have money.

 6. Það eru margar undur í höfuðkúpu

 You might find occasion to say this phrase—which translates to “there are so many wonders in a cow’s head”—anytime something strange or amazing happens.
 As an added bonus, it's much more elegant-sounding than “Man, the world is nutso.”

 Að leggja höfuðið í bleyti translates to “to lay your head in water.”
 While “on a pillow” might be the more logical place to rest your head, this phrase suggests you put it in water to soak when you need to spend some time working something out or coming up with a new idea.
 This is kind of like saying, "sleep on it."